 5. Start practicing

-Once you’re licensed and board-certified, you’re free to begin your MD career.
-There are numerous practice options you can pursue.
-Regardless of which route you choose, you’ll be responsible for renewing your medical license and completing continuing education credits throughout your career.
-Requirements vary by state, so make sure you know the expectations in your area.
+Once you’re licensed, you’re free to begin your MD career in whichever practice option you prefer.
+Regardless of which route you choose, you’ll be responsible for renewing your medical license and completing continuing education credits—requirements vary by state—throughout your career.
+If you love learning and are passionate about medicine, the journey from nurse to doctor can be incredibly rewarding.

 If you love learning and are passionate about medicine, the journey from nurse to doctor can be incredibly rewarding.
 Dr. Boling is among those who feel satisfied with their choice to pursue an MD.